Roberto Rosales: Málaga

 On 9 July 2014 Rosales moved to La Liga side Málaga, by agreeing to a three-year deal with the Andalusians.
 Upon joining the club, Rosales said the moving to Malaga was an important step of his career.

 He made his debut in the competition on 23 August 2014, starting in a 1–0 home win against Athletic Bilbao.
 Since making his debut, Rosales established himself in the starting eleven as a right-back until he suffered an injury that kept him out for weeks.
 He then made his return from injury on 29 November 2014, in a 2–1 loss against Real Madrid.
 Rosales was in the squad against Barcelona on 21 February 2015, where he made his first start and played 90 minutes, as they beat them 1–0, in which he said it was the best game he played at the club.
 Rosales later finished his first season at the club, making forty appearances in all competitions.

 In the 2015–16 season, Rosales continued to be in the first team regular as a right-back and his performance convinced the club to start negotiation over a contract for him.
 It came after when he set up one of the goals for Charles, who scored a hat-trick, in a 3–1 win over Real Sociedad on 3 October 2015, as well as, being linked with a move to Sevilla in the summer.
 As the 2014–15 season progressed, Rosasles' consecutive starts ended when he was suspended after picking a fifth yellow card against Granada on 8 April 2016 and after returning from suspension, he then suffered an injury during a match against Levante on 2 May 2016, that sidelined him for the remainder of the season.
 Despite this, Rosales went on to make thirty-six appearances in all competitions.

 In the 2016–17 season, Rosales made his return from injury last season, where Malaga drew 1–1 against Osasuna in the opening game of the season.
 The following month, he signed a contract with the club, keeping him until 2019 and then scored his first goal for the club, in a 1–1 draw against Alavés on 16 October 2016.
-In a match against Barcelona on 20 November 2016, Rosales found himself involved with Neymar when he made a swift turn which saw the ball fly directly above Rosales as he slipped with his hands in the air, questioning his very own existence and resulting him being slipped on the wet surface and ended up flat on his back.
+In a match against Barcelona on 20 November 2016, Rosales found himself involved with Neymar when he made a swift turn which saw the ball fly directly above Rosales as he slipped with his hands in the air, resulting him being slipped on the wet surface and ended up flat on his back.